Attaching a Shared Disk

 - Click OK.
 A dialog box is displayed, showing "The attaching process is NOT completed yet.
 You must initialize the disk before using it".

 - Click OK to return to the disk list page.
 The status of the disk is Attaching, indicating that the disk is being attached to the servers.
 When the disk status changes to In-use, the disk is successfully attached.

-If you simply attach a shared EVS disk to multiple servers, files cannot be shared between the servers as shared EVS disks do not have the cluster capability.
+If you simply attach a shared disk to multiple servers, files cannot be shared between the servers as shared disks do not have the cluster capability.
 Therefore, build a shared file system or deploy a cluster management system to share files between servers.